Healthy Eating Habits For Better Bowel Movements

-Many people report urgent bathroom visits after their morning brew, but both regular and decaffeinated coffee appear to have the same effect.
+If you count your morning brew among the foods that make you poop, you’re not alone—but it’s not necessarily the caffeine that’s doing the trick, as both regular and decaffeinated coffee appear to have the same effect.
 The warmth could be playing a role in speeding up the system.
 Coffee also contains about 100 different compounds, one or more of which may trigger the production of stomach acid and the release of digestive hormones, and increase activity in the large intestine.

 Mind your manners